 “It's a traumatic experience.
 So it's not uncommon for people to be focused on unimportant things, or even if they are in pain they might not feel it until much later.''

 Gonzalez said he was wearing a body camera that was turned on per department policy during his contact with Woods.

 “The nature of his vehicle, the fact that he was wearing a seat belt, I would say it greatly increased the likelihood that it saved his life,'' Gonzalez said.

 The speed limit in the area is 45 mph, but Gonzalez said he has seen motorists traveling at 80 mph in the stretch.

 Villanueva said the area where the crash occurred has been the scene of 13 accidents -- four involving injuries -- since January of last year.
 Los Angeles County Supervisor Janice Hahn on Wednesday directed the county Public Works officials to conduct a safety review of the roadway to see if any improvements can be made.

-The investigation into the crash is continuing, but Villanueva said Woods won't be facing any criminal charges.
+While the investigation into the crash continues, Villanueva said Woods won't be facing any criminal charges.

-“We don't contemplate any charges whatsoever in this crash,'' he said Wednesday.
+“We don't contemplate any charges whatsoever in this crash,'' Villanueva said Wednesday.
 “This remains an accident.
 An accident is not a crime.
 They do happen unfortunately.''